VirtualPlanetaryLaboratory/vplanet/README.md

 [![Build Status](https://travis-ci.com/VirtualPlanetaryLaboratory/vplanet.svg?token=jABaFLLgJNHTWSqkT7CM&branch=master)](https://travis-ci.com/VirtualPlanetaryLaboratory/vplanet)
 [![Documentation](https://img.shields.io/badge/read-the_docs-blue.svg?style=flat)](https://VirtualPlanetaryLaboratory.github.io/vplanet)

-© 2018 The VPLANET Team.
+© 2018 The VPLanet Team.

 `VPLanet` is software to simulate planetary system evolution, with a focus on habitability.
 Physical models, typically consisting of ordinary differential equations, are coupled together to simulate evolution for the age of a system.
 We strive for full transparency and reproducibility in our software, and this repository contains the [source code](src), [extensive documentation](https://VirtualPlanetaryLaboratory.github.io/vplanet), [the scripts and files to generate published figures](examples), and [scripts to validate the current release](tests).
 We can't claim we found aliens with closed source software!